BIG HISTORY

 How did we become human?

-Why did we invent agriculture?
+Why did we start to farm?

 Why do we live in states?